mrsarm/django-coleman/README.rst

   `Django Coleman Viewer <https://github.com/mrsarm/tornado-dcoleman-mtasks-viewer>`_ to allows users to follow the orders.
 * Pytest with some tests as example and code coverage reports configured.
+* Docker and Docker Compose configurations (publishing the image in Docker Hub *in progress*).
 * Ready to use "production" configurations as reference.

 .. image:: docs/source/_static/img/django-coleman.png